-As popularity in CBD has exploded, the market has been flooded with CBD vendors, so paying attention to sourcing is more important than ever.
+As the popularity of CBD has exploded, the market has been flooded with CBD vendors, so paying attention to sourcing is more important than ever.

-Avoid synthetic.
-Synthetic CBD will be void of the plant’s benefits like phyto-lipids, plant terpenes, omega fatty acids, etc.
+- Avoid synthetic CBD.
+Synthetic CBD will be void of additional benefits naturally found in hemp like phyto-lipids, plant terpenes, omega fatty acids, etc.

-Find third-party tested, true-to-label CBD to avoid getting way less CBD than the label claims, or more THC than it claims.
+- Find third-party tested, true-to-label CBD to avoid getting less CBD than the label claims, or more THC than it claims.

 Will CBD show up on a drug test?

 Yes, it can!
-Although unlikely except in larger doses, full-spectrum CBD products can show up on a drug test.
+Although unlikely in smaller doses, full-spectrum CBD products can show up on a drug test.
 Poor liver clearance or slow detoxification pathways can play a role in this.
-Additionally, some cheaper drug tests are not THC specific, but are testing for phytocannabinoids in general.
+Additionally, some cheaper drug tests are not THC specific, but test for phytocannabinoids in general.

 If you have comments and/or questions about this blog, email us at firstname.lastname@example.org.